Israel grants request by Rep. Tlaib to visit grandmother in West Bank

 Breaking News Emails

-Israel has granted permission for Congresswoman Rashida Tlaib, a Michigan Democrat and the daughter of Palestinian immigrants, to visit her grandmother in the West Bank.
+Israel has granted permission for Rep. Rashida Tlaib, a Michigan Democrat and the daughter of Palestinian immigrants, to visit her grandmother in the West Bank.

+"Interior Minister Aryeh Deri decided on Friday to approve the entry of US Congresswoman Rashida Tlaib for a humanitarian visit of her 90-year-old grandmother," the interior ministry said in a statement Friday.

-The decision comes the day after Israel said it was barring Tlaib and fellow Democratic congresswoman Ihan Omar of Minnesota from visiting Israel and accused them of attempting to “boycott and negate Israel’s legitimacy.”
+The decision comes a day after Israel said it was barring Tlaib and fellow Democratic Rep. Ilhan Omar of Minnesota from visiting Israel and accused them of attempting to “boycott and negate Israel’s legitimacy.”

-On Thursday, Prime Minister Benjamin Netanyahu backed the Interior Minister Aryeh Deri's decision to block the lawmakers visit Thursday but said if Tlaib filed a “humanitarian request” to meet her family members, the interior minister would consider the request.
+Prime Minister Benjamin Netanyahu backed the decision but said if Tlaib filed a “humanitarian request” to meet her family members it would be considered.

+The interior ministry said early Friday that Tlaib had sent a letter asking to be granted access in which she promised to not promote boycotts against Israel and to respect the restrictions imposed on her during her visit.Her request was granted and the interior ministry "expressed hope that she would honor her commitment."

-Omar and Tlaib have previously voiced their support for BDS and under Israeli law, supporters of the movement can be denied entry to Israel.
+Omar and Tlaib have previously voiced their support for the pro-Palestinian Boycott, Divestment, Sanctions movement, known as BDS and under Israeli law, supporters of the movement can be denied entry to Israel.

-Netanyahu said at the time that the interior minister would consider a "humanitarian request" on the condition that Tlaib committed to not promote the boycotts against Israel.
+Haggai Matar, executive editor at +972 Magazine, said the notion that Israel was allowing Tlaib to visit her family as a "humanitarian" gesture was worse than the ban.

+"We won't respect you as an independent political leader, as a US congresswoman, but you're welcome to beg for mercy like all Palestinians - is the message," he tweeted Friday.

-Democratic lawmakers slammed Israel's decision Thursday warning that it could damage the U.S.-Israel relationship.
+Democratic lawmakers slammed Israel's decision Thursday to bar the lawmakers, warning that it could damage the U.S.-Israel relationship and accusing President Donald Trump of instigating the move.
 House Speaker Nancy Pelosi called the decision "a sad reversal" and "deeply disappointing."

+Ahead of the Israeli government’s announcement, Trump tweeted that it would “show great weakness” if the country allowed the two to enter, later tweeting that "Representatives Omar and Tlaib are the face of the Democrat Party, and they HATE Israel!"

 It also sent shock waves throughout Israel and the Palestinian territories with many decrying the move.